gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 This syntax specifies the file check policy, determining the behavior of authentication when opening file.
-By default, only `sgx.trusted_files.foo` and `sgx.allowed_files.foo` explicitly declared in manifest are allowed for access.
+By default, only files explicitly listed as _trusted_files_ or _allowed_files_ in the manifest explicitly declared in manifest are allowed for access.
 If the file check policy is `allow_all_but_log`, all files other than trusted and allowed are allowed for access, and Graphene-SGX emits a warning message for every such file.
 This is a convenient way to determine the set of files that the ported application uses.

 ### Trusted Child Processes